On the wave turbulence theory for a stochastic KdV type equation: Feynman diagrams

 \begin{lemma} Let $e=\{v,v'\}$ be a free edge and suppose that $\mathcal{T}(v)>\mathcal{T}(v')$.
 Let $v''$ be a vertex belonging to the cycle of the vertex $v$, then either $v\succ v''$ or $v'\succ v''$.

 Moreover, let $e'=\{v,v''\}$, $e''=\{v,v'''\}$ be two integrated edges attached to an arbitrary vertex $v$.
 Then it cannot happen that $v\succ v''$ and $v\succ v'''$. \end{lemma} \begin{proof}

 Let us consider the two paths of $v$ and $v'$ to the virtual vertex $v_*$.
-Since we can go from $v$ to $v'$ using the integrated edges of the cycle of $v$, the two paths of $v$ and $v'$ has to meet at a vertex $v'''$ in the cycle of $v$; otherwise, together with the cycle of $v$, they will form a full cycle, leading to a contradiction (see Figure \ref{Fig27}) since we already break all cycles using the free edges.
+Since we can go from $v$ to $v'$ using the integrated edges of the cycle of $v$, the two paths of $v$ and $v'$ have to meet at a vertex $v'''$ in the cycle of $v$; otherwise, together with the cycle of $v$, they will form a full cycle, leading to a contradiction (see Figure \ref{Fig27}) since we already break all cycles using the free edges.
 As a result, $v\succ v'''$ and $v'\succ v'''$.
 If $v''\equiv v'''$, then the proof is done.
 Otherwise, $v''$ belongs to either the path from $v$ to $v'''$ or the path from $v'$ to $v'''$.
 In the first case, $v\succ v''$ and in the second case, $v'\succ v''$ (see Figure \ref{Fig28}).

 Moreover, let $e'=\{v,v''\}$, $e''=\{v,v'''\}$ be integrated edges attached to an arbitrary vertex $v$ and suppose that $v\succ v''$ and $v\succ v'''$.
-In this case, it is clear that there is a path from $v$ to $v''$ and ends at the virtual vertex $v_*$.
-There is also a path from $v$ to $v'''$ and ends and the virtual vertex $v_*$.
+In this case, it is clear that there is a path from $v$ to $v''$ that ends at the virtual vertex $v_*$.
+There is also a path from $v$ to $v'''$ and ends at the virtual vertex $v_*$.
 The two paths form a cycle.
 This is a contradiction.

 \end{proof}

 \begin{lemma} A Feynman diagram with $n$ interacting vertices has totally $n+2-|S|$ free momenta. \end{lemma} \begin{proof} The number of free edges is indeed the cyclomatic number of the graph (cf. \cite{berge2001theory}).
 This is the minimum number of edges that must be removed from the graph to break all its cycles, making it into a tree or forest.
 This concept was first introduced by Kirchhoff (cf. \cite{hage1996island}).
 The cyclomatic number is a function of the number of edges in the graph, number of vertices and the number of connected components.
 In our graph, including the virtual vertex and excluding $\{v_{n+1}, v_{n+2}\}$, there are $3n+4$ edges, $2n+3+|S|$ vertices, and $1$ connected component.
 As a result, the number of free edge is computed by the cycle rank formula (cf. \cite{berge2001theory,tutte1984graph}) \end{proof}